Trump urges Israel to 'end' Gaza offensive, warns of dwindling global support - ExBulletin

 Trump urges Israel to 'end' Gaza offensive, warns of dwindling global support

-Former President Donald Trump said he would have reacted the same way as Israel after the Hamas attack on October 7, but urged the country to end its offensive in Gaza and be done with it, emphasizing guard against diminishing international support.
+Former President Donald Trump said he would have responded the same way as Israel after the Oct.
+7 Hamas attack, but urged the country to end its Gaza offensive and get the matter over with ”, warning against diminishing international support.

 You must finish your war.
 You have to finish it.
 It must be done, he said in an interview with the Israeli newspaper Israel Hayom.
 We must achieve peace.
 You can't let that happen, and I will say Israel has to be very careful because you're losing a lot of the world.
 You lose a lot of support.